SCC-Loc: A Unified Semantic Cascade Consensus Framework for UAV Thermal Geo-Localization: Proposed Method

 where $Q_{\text{base}}$ is the minimum reservation limit, $Q_{\text{max}}$ is the absolute upper bound (empirically set to $3 Q_{\text{base}}$), $\lfloor \cdot \rfloor$ denotes the floor operation, $\operatorname{TopK}(\cdot, n)$ extracts the top $n$ matches based on their initial confidence scores, and $\bigcup_{i,j=1}^{G}$ denotes the set union across all $G \times G$ spatial cells.

-This logarithmic growth ensures that texture-rich regions contribute marginally more high-quality points to leverage their reliability, while the hard cap $Q_{\text{max}}$ prevents them from dominating the global distribution.
-This guarantees a uniform and well-conditioned spatial coverage, yielding a robust initial set $\mathcal{S}$ for the subsequent texture verification stage.
+This logarithmic quota allows texture-rich regions to contribute slightly more reliable matches, while the upper bound $Q_{\text{max}}$ prevents them from overwhelming the global match distribution.
+In this way, the retained correspondences maintain more balanced spatial coverage, providing a robust initial set $\mathcal{S}$ for the subsequent texture verification stage.